 Excerpt #2 from The Xeno Manifesto – Reclamation

 A few minutes later Reggie enters.
-She’s an attractive woman in her mid-forties.
+Reggie is an attractive woman in her mid-forties.
 She’s Irish with a tall, slender, long limbed physique, flowing red hair and piercing green-blue eyes upon a lightly freckled face of pale skin.
-She has a Masters in Psychology and Behavioral Sciences.
-She was an analyst and profiler for the FBI before she was recruited by the Committee.
+She has a Masters in Psychology and Behavioral Sciences and was an analyst and profiler for the FBI before she was recruited by the Committee.
 She has a reputation for being extremely thorough and efficient.
-Reggie is her nickname, short for Rejina, Rejina Byrne.
+Reggie is her nickname, short for Rajeena, Rajeena Byrnes.
 As she told it, her dad wanted a boy and since she was the last of five girls, he gave her the nickname.
-She grew up to be a confident strong woman but embedded herself in working in a man’s world so she elected to keep using it.
+She grew up to be a confident strong woman but being embedded in fields erroneously classified as a working man’s world she elected to keep using it.
 Many a male counterpart is more than a bit surprised when they meet her in person.

 “Mr. Belette, is everything alright?
 You look a bit tense.
 Bertram told me what happened.
 This isn’t your normal behavior?”